 Whether it’s an endless desert vista, a bird’s morning song, a whale emerging from the sea, the bark of a weathered tree, or anything in between, the natural world calls to many of us.
 For many, it completes us.
 It stirs the deepest part of us with wonder and awe.
 Now, perhaps, more than ever.

-The goal of this workshop is to guide and help you summon those intimate and powerful reactions and turn them into words that move others as well.
+The goal of this online workshop is to guide and help you summon those intimate and powerful reactions and turn them into words that move others as well.
 Using sensory-based exercises, the aim is for you to depict the natural world with prose that evokes what you see and how you see it—to make your individual, your unique, reaction universal.
 “If the emotions are strong enough,” wrote the poet Marianne Moore, “the words are unambiguous.”